 The festival’s line-up usually includes many international acts but due to current travel restrictions it is likely that the majority of artists this year will be UK based representing diverse cultures and traditions from all over the world.

-The UK artists will be announced on 12th April.
+The UK artists were announced on 12th April.
 When international travel restrictions are lifted the organisers hope to add international artists to the line-up around 17th May who have already committed if allowed to travel.

 WOMAD is planning to increase space in the arena and campsite and their capacity will continually be under review.
 Since the cancelled 2020 festival, they have been streaming concerts online as part of ‘WOMAD at Home’.

 Now is a great time to get your fabulous music festival outfits ready (and that includes fancy dress costumes)!
 It will be such a great feeling to be able to dress up properly, go all out, feel free, experience nature and the magic of festivals again.